See Cuba like a local. Work with a local to plan your trip.

 --

 Have more questions about lodging in Cuba?
-Here is a list of our Cuban Heroes who can help you or you can message us any questions you have.
+Here is a list of our Cuban Heroes who can help you or you can chat with us to get answers to any questions you have.
 And before your trip, make sure to check out:

 Why not ask someone who lives there?
 ViaHero connects you with a local to help plan your trip.
 They’ll create a guidebook based on your personal travel style.